 How cold should your room be?

 Studies show that sleeping in lower temperatures, around 62 degrees, benefits your sleep.
-When you sleep, your brain regulates your body temperature to a lower setting.
-It’s like you have a thermostat inside your body.
-If you get too cold or hot at night, your body works hard to maintain the correct setting.
+When you sleep, your brain regulates your body temperature to a lower setting, much like having a thermostat inside your body.
+If you get too cold or hot at night, your body works hard to maintain the correct setting, ensuring a comfortable night and day bed experience.

 So, a slight drop in temperature helps you sleep, but too much of a drop in temperature will keep you awake.
 Finding the perfect comfort level for your bedroom could make the difference between insomnia or a good night’s sleep.
 Try different temperature settings until you find the one that is best for you.